pingidentity/pingone-authenticator-sample-app-android/README.md

 4. Click on ```Sync Project with Gradle Files```.
 At this step you can build and run app.

 ## Customization
-1. Use built-in Asset Studio to import your own icon and owerwrite the placeholder.
+1. Use built-in Asset Studio to import your own icon and overwrite the placeholder.
-2. Owerwrite the following images:
+2. Overwrite the following images:
     * `app/src/main/res/mipmap-hdpi/logo_splash.png` for splash screen image.
     * `app/src/main/res/mipmap-xxhdpi/logo_horizontal.png` for logo in the navigation bar.
     ##### Note: